LogoHistorical Figure MBTI

 The Survivor

-Inferior Si in the ENTP is the function that does not know how to let things stay as they are — which makes it particularly cruel in old age, when the past becomes the only territory where the people one loved still exist.
-Vyazemsky outlived Pushkin by forty-one years, Lermontov by thirty-eight, Gogol by twenty-seven, Karamzin by fifty-five.
-He outlived the era that had formed him so completely that he eventually became a kind of walking anachronism — a man from the 1820s who had somehow wandered into the reign of Alexander II.
+Inferior Si makes old age particularly cruel when the past becomes the only territory where the people one loved still exist.
+Vyazemsky outlived Pushkin by forty-one years, Lermontov by thirty-eight, Gogol by twenty-seven, Karamzin by fifty-five — becoming a kind of walking anachronism, a man from the 1820s who had wandered into the reign of Alexander II.

-His late-life conservatism — the shift toward Orthodox piety, the retreat from the liberal positions of his youth, the increasing hostility to radicalism — is often read as betrayal or senility.
+His late-life conservatism — the shift toward Orthodox piety, the retreat from his earlier liberal positions — is often read as betrayal or senility.
 It is better understood as inferior Si grasping for stability when Ne has exhausted its supply of new worlds to generate.
-When everything familiar is gone, the ENTP can become fixated on preserving what little remains.
-Vyazemsky in his seventies and eighties was not the man he had been in his thirties; but then, no one he had known in his thirties was alive anymore to notice.
+Vyazemsky in his seventies was not the man he had been in his thirties; but then, no one he had known in his thirties was alive to notice.

-His late poetry is among his most interesting work — slow, elegiac, stripped of the quick wit of his earlier epigrams.
+His late poetry is among his most interesting work — slow, elegiac, stripped of quick wit.
 Poems like “Still Life” and his late meditations on time and death have a quality his younger work rarely achieved: genuine stillness.
-Si, even as the inferior function, eventually teaches its lesson.
-Vyazemsky learned it late but learned it deeply, and his final poems are the record of an ENTP who had finally run out of arguments with mortality.
+Si, even as the inferior function, eventually teaches its lesson, and his final poems are the record of an ENTP who had run out of arguments with mortality.

 Why ENTP Over ENFP